 What if the unmarried dad does not contribute?

-If the mother disputes that the father has fulfilled these requirements, the matter must be referred for mediation to a family advocate, social worker, social service professional or other suitably qualified person (such as an attorney).
-The outcome of the mediation may be reviewed by the court at the parent’s request.
+Suppose the mother disputes that the father has fulfilled these requirements.
+In that case, the matter must be referred for mediation to a family advocate, social worker, social service professional or another suitably qualified person (such as an attorney).
+The court may review the outcome of the mediation at the parent's request.

 Both parents now have full parental responsibilities and rights, even after divorce or if they are no longer dating, unless a court orders otherwise.

 All major decisions relating to the minor child need to be taken after due consideration of both parents' views and wishes, and the thoughts and wishes of the child, bearing in mind the child’s age, maturity and stage of development.
 This is a far healthier situation for the child.

 If the parents get divorced or break up, the practical schedule of where the child spends their time (called "primary residence" and "contact") is decided based on the "best interests" standard set out in the Children's Act.

 According to family law attorney Maresa Kurz from Clarks Attorneys, the law states that both parents are responsible for paying reasonable maintenance for their child by their respective means.
 The commitment continues until the child is (or reasonably should be) self-supporting.

 This remains the case, even if the unmarried father does not meet the criteria to have parental rights – he still needs to pay maintenance, whether he wants to or not.
 In other words, even if the mother had the child against the father's will, he will still be held accountable for the child's maintenance.This applies regardless of whether the child was born before or after the commencement of the new Act.

 Suppose there is a dispute between the child's parents about maintenance.
 In that case, the parties may approach a family law attorney, social services professional or other suitably qualified people to attempt to negotiate a maintenance agreement.